A Unified FPT Framework for Crossing Number Problems: Applications: FPT algorithms for many crossing number variants

-\begin{proposition2rep} \apxmark Let $r\geq0$ be an integer.
-The problem to decide whether an input graph $G$ of size $n$ has strongly fan-planar, weakly fan-planar, or fan-crossing crossing number at most~$r$ in the plane can be solved in time $2^{\poly(r)}\cdot n^2$. \end{proposition2rep} \begin{proof} The proof is very similar to that of \Cref{prop:kplanar-etc}, specialized to the plane.
-We only need to be able to recognize strongly fan-planar, weakly fan-planar, or fan-crossing drawings in polynomial time, which is not difficult directly from their definitions. \end{proof} \onlyapx{The proof is very similar to that of \Cref{prop:kplanar-etc} and extends to arbitrary surfaces.} \onlynoapx{Extensions of \Cref{prop:fan} to arbitrary surfaces are obviously possible.}
+\begin{proposition} Let $k\geq1$ and $t\geq0$ be integers and let $G$ be a graph of size~$n$.
+Deciding whether $G$ has strongly fan-planar, weakly fan-planar, fan-crossing, $k$-matching-planar, $k$-cover-planar, or fan-crossing free crossing number at most~$t$ in the plane can be done in time $2^{\poly(t)}\cdot n^2$, or in time $f(t)\cdot n$ for some function~$f$. \end{proposition} \begin{proof} The proof is very similar to that of \Cref{prop:kplanar-etc}, specialized to the plane.
+We need to be able to recognize strongly fan-planar, weakly fan-planar, fan-crossing, or fan-crossing free drawings in polynomial time, which is not difficult from their definitions.
+To recognize $k$-matching-planar drawings, we employ a standard maximum matching algorithm for every edge; as before, it suffices to do this in polynomial time.
+The case of recognizing $k$-cover-planar drawings is more interesting since no fully polynomial recognition algorithm is known; the problem is equivalent to solving $k$-vertex-cover, which can easily be solved in time $\ca O(2^kt)$ for each of the at most $2t$ crossed edges since no more than $t$ edges cross a single edge.
+However, this runtime does not impair the overall runtime of \Cref{thm:main}. \end{proof} Extensions of \Cref{prop:fan} to arbitrary surfaces are obviously possible.

-\subparagraph{Drawings that may not be normal.} \begin{toappendix} \onlyapx{\subparagraph{Drawings that may not be normal}} \end{toappendix} To illustrate the applicability of our framework to non-normal drawings, we introduce the following example.
-For an integer $k\geq2$, we define the \emph{$k$-intersecting crossing number} of a graph $G$ to be the minimum value~$r$ such that there is a drawing of $G$ with at most~$r$ intersection points in which the multiplicity of every intersection point is at most~$k$.
+\subparagraph{Drawings that may not be normal.} To illustrate the applicability of our framework to non-normal drawings, we introduce the following example.
+For an integer $k\geq2$, we define the \emph{$k$-intersecting crossing number} of a graph $G$ to be the minimum value~$t$ such that there is a drawing of $G$ with at most~$t$ intersection points in which the multiplicity of every intersection point is at most~$k$.
 For every graph $G$, the traditional crossing number of $G$ is at most $k\choose2$ times its $k$-intersecting crossing number, and this bound can be tight.
 We prove: